-4.14 Equity-settled share-based payments
+4.12 Equity-settled share-based payments

-The Company operates an equity-settled share-based payment plan for its eligible directors, employees and consultants who are eligible.
+The Company operates an equity-settled share-based payment plan for its eligible directors, employees and consultants.
 The Company's plan does not feature any options for a cash settlement.

 All goods and services received in exchange for the grant of any share-based payments are measured at their fair values, unless that fair value cannot be estimated reliably.
 If the Company cannot estimate reliably the fair value of the goods or services received, the Company shall measure their value indirectly by reference to the fair value of the equity instruments granted.
-For the transactions with employees and others providing similar services, the Company measured the fair value of the services received by reference to the fair value of the equity instruments granted.
+For the transactions with employees and others providing similar services, the Company measured the fair value of the services received by reference to the fair value of the services received by reference to the fair value of the services.